Ukraine conflict: What's behind Southeast Asia's muted response? | DW | 07.03.2022

 Days after the invasion, the Philippines Defense Secretary, Delfin Lorenzana, said, "it's none of our business to meddle in whatever they're doing in Europe."

-The US and the Europeans countries "are disappointed and a bit confused about this and are hoping they can convince [Southeast Asian governments] to change their minds," Islam said.
+The US and the European countries "are disappointed and a bit confused about this and are hoping they can convince [Southeast Asian governments] to change their minds," Islam said.

 For decades, Southeast Asian governments have taken a strict policy of non-interference in any other country's affairs — the so-called "ASEAN Way."
 Cracks appeared to be forming in this position, though, after several regional governments took a tough line by disinviting Myanmar's military junta from regional summits last year.